Published: May 8, 2009

 Prostitution and Human Trafficking Are Separate Issues

 Prostitution and Human Trafficking while seeming, and in some cases, definitely related are not visceral to each other.
-You can (and do) have prostitution that does not involve Human Trafficking, and vice verse, Human Trafficking that does not involve Prostitution.
-They are distinct and seperate issues and need to be treated as such.
+You can (and do) have prostitution that does not involve Human Trafficking, and, vice verse, Human Trafficking that does not involve Prostitution.
+They are distinct and separate issues and need to be treated as such.
 The existence of one does not intrinsically invoke the existence of the other.

 Choosing the Profession

 Many who discuss this topic speak of prostitution as a necessarily slave based profession, as if there are not people that choose to be prostitutes, and that all are brought to this occupation by human trafficking.

 Many do choose to be prostitutes because it is a lucrative profession that generates a lot of money.
 Some choose it because of the extremely low barrier of entry.
 Some choose it because they really, really, really enjoy sex.
 Some for power and influence over the their clients.
 There are other reasons I am sure.
 Some strippers in Florida make in excess of $100,000 a year.
 Imagine what someone who was actually a sex worker would make there.

 Something which is also related to prostitution is those in the porn industry.
 They do similar work, but the method of pay and client base is considerably different.
 Porn is one of the largest and most profitable businesses to be in.
 Again, most choose this profession and it involves having sex with others while getting paid for it.